 A spectator-friendly event starting and finishing at Trail Center on the Gunflint Trail.
 There are two classes: a 12-dog, 110-mile race, and an 8-dog, 70-mile race.
 View a map of the race trail.

 Established in 1980, the John Beargrease Sled Dog Marathon is the longest sled dog race in the lower 48 states.
-The event extends from Duluth to Grand Portage and back again through the rugged Sawtooth Mountains.
+The event extends from Duluth to Grand Portage through the rugged Sawtooth Mountains.

 Ever try cross country skiing or “skijoring” with your pet?
 When the conditions are good, skijoring across a frozen lake will satisfy both you and your dog’s need for adventure.
 Also, there are a handful of dog-friendly cross country trails.
 Be sure to check at the trailhead before you head out with your pooch, or you may get ticketed if on a trail that does not allow dogs.